dnanexus/dxfuse/README.md

 For OSX you will need to install [macFUSE](https://osxfuse.github.io/).
 Note that Your Milage May Vary (YMMV) on this platform, we are mostly focused on Linux.

-Feaures such as kernel read-ahead, pagecache, mmap, and PID tracking may not work on macOS.
+Features such as kernel read-ahead, pagecache, mmap, and PID tracking may not work on macOS.

 ## mmap